Today we pay honor to our veterans

 Their sacrifices throughout history have kept our nation free

-Nearly 100 years have passed since the guns fell silent in the war then known as the Great War — the one we now call World War I. It was late morning in France when the armistice ending that conflagration took effect.
+More than a century has passed since the guns fell silent in the war then known as the Great War — the one we now call World War I. It was late morning in France when the armistice ending that conflagration took effect.

 All those years ago, many Europeans and Americans expected the fighting’s end to usher in an era of peace.
 The conflict was thought at the time to be a “war to end all wars.”
 That was still very much on President Woodrow Wilson’s mind when he proclaimed Nov.
 11, 1919, as Armistice Day.
 The enormous price soldiers had paid in blood and sorrow was to be remembered with reverence, honor and thanks by their fellow countrymen.